List of Ranma ½ characters: Principal Kuno

 Principal Kuno (九能 校長, Kunō-kōchō) is the Kuno siblings' long lost father and the principal at Akane and Ranma's school.
 He is obsessed with Hawaiian culture, generally wears a lei and an aloha shirt, and speaks with a Hawaiian accent.
 His disappearance and subsequent return is explained in the manga as being part of a study trip to learn the teaching methods used in America.
 On his return from Hawaii, his first action is to attempt to force standard haircuts on all students (buzz cuts for boys, bowl cuts for girls), which begins a rivalry between the Principal and Ranma.
 He is gleefully devoted to making the lives of all the students at his school as miserable as possible and seems to enjoy their derision, though he likes to pick on Ranma in particular.

 Sasuke Sarugakure

 Sasuke Sarugakure (猿隠 佐助, Sarugakure Sasuke) is the Kuno family's house ninja.
 Sasuke is a loyal servant and often tries to help Tatewaki defeat Ranma and steal Akane away from him.
 Despite his loyalty, Sasuke sometimes receives harsh treatment by Tatewaki.
 He has to live in poor conditions with minimal food and very little shelter or comforts.

-Sasuke is exclusive to the anime, and takes over many of Hikaru Gosunkugi's parts before that character is introduced later in the anime.
+Created exclusively for the 1989 anime, his character serves as a temporary substitute for Hikaru Gosunkugi throughout the Neko-Ken arc and several other early arcs.